openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 A *union* type is a reference type created as a combination of other types or values.
-Values of union types can be valid values of all types and values of literals the union was created from.
+Values of union types can be valid values of all types and literals the union is created from.

-A :index:`compile-time error` occurs if the type in the right-hand-side of the union type declaration leads to a circular reference.
+A :index:`compile-time error` occurs if the type in the right-hand side of a union type declaration leads to a circular reference.

-If a *union* uses one of primitive types (see Primitive types in :ref:`Types by Category`), then automatic boxing occurs to keep the reference nature of the type.
+If a *union* uses a primitive type (see *Primitive types* in :ref:`Types by Category`), then automatic boxing occurs to keep the reference nature of the type.

-The reduced form of union types allows defining a type which has only one value as in the following example:
+The reduced form of *union* types allows defining a type which has only one value, as in the example below:

 .. index::
    union type